 “This morning, Cobweb Larssen ordered my son Hiccup to act directly against my command.
-He is confined to the village and she forced him to go to Gothi’s with her.
+He is confined to the village and she insisted he go to Gothi’s with her.
 She put him in an impossible position, using her status as an adult to compel his obedience.
 She lied to him, asserting if Gobber opposed her decision, she would drop the idea.
-She refused to listen to Gobber.
+She argued with Gobber, and refused to listen.
 My son hid from her to avoid disobeying me.
 She rejected my command to Hiccup, spoke with disrespect toward her Chief and criticized my decisions as Hiccup’s father.”
 An angry chatter began and Hiccup’s father raised a palm.

 “This brought a disturbance to the tribe.
 She caused a problem for no reason and continued pursuing it after hearing her order to Hiccup opposed mine.
 She argued publicly with Gobber, asserting she would take Hiccup, the Heir to Berk, to Gothi’s.”
 The mention of his status drew grim looks from the tribe, and Hiccup heard several hisses.
 “Word spread throughout the Plaza and beyond, stirring up unrest and drawing attention away from the business of harvest and preparation for winter.”

-“The tribal council, with a contribution from my son and Berk’s Heir, Hiccup, lays the following four lesser charges against Eggpost Larssen: Disrespect to a member of the council, defiance of her Chief’s command, Disrespect to her Chief, and needless troubling of the Hooligan tribe.
+“The tribal council, with a contribution from my son and Berk’s Heir, Hiccup, lays the following four lesser charges against Cobweb Larssen: Disrespect to a member of the council, Gobber Borkeson, defiance of her Chief’s command, disrespect to her Chief, and needless troubling of the Hooligan tribe.
 The council also places one serious charge, an attack on a child, Hiccup Haddock.”
 His father’s face darkened as he said those words.
-He fixed his gaze on Eggpost, and she shriveled under his regard.
+He fixed his gaze on Cobweb and she shriveled under his regard.

 “No, my Chief.”
 It was a murmur.